Memphis vs. East Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Memphis' games this season have gone over 59 points five of eight times.
+- Memphis and its opponents have gone over the current 59-point total in five of eight games (62.5%) this season.

-- So far this season, 33.3% of East Carolina's games (3/9) have had more combined points than Saturday's over/under of 59.
+- In 33.3% of East Carolina's games this season (3/9), the teams combined to score more than Saturday's total of 59.

-- Saturday's over/under is 3.4 points lower than the two team's combined 62.4 points per game average.
+- Saturday's total is 3.4 points lower than the two team's combined 62.4 points per game average.

-- This contest's over/under is 5.9 points more than the 53.1 these two squads combine to allow per game this season.

-- The average total in Tigers games this season is 62.9, 3.9 points above Saturday's over/under of 59.
+- The average total in Tigers games this season is 62.9, 3.9 points above Saturday's total of 59.

-- The 58.6 PPG average total in Pirates games this season is 0.4 points fewer than this game's over/under.

 Memphis Stats and Trends

-- Memphis has played nine games, with three wins against the spread.

-- The Tigers have covered the spread once this season when favored by 5.5 points or more (in three chances).
+- The Tigers have been favored by 5.5 points or more three times this season and covered the spread in one of them.

-- Memphis has gone over the point total in 37.5% of its opportunities this year (three times over eight games with a set point total).
+- Memphis has eclipsed the over/under in 37.5% of its opportunities this year (three times over eight games with a set point total).

-- Memphis is 3-4 against the spread and 5-3 overall this season when the team puts up more than 24.0 points.
+- Memphis is 3-4 against the spread and 5-3 overall in games when it records more than 24 points.

-- Memphis is 2-4 against the spread and 4-3 overall when the team totals over 396.6 yards.
+- In games that Memphis totals more than 396.6 yards, the team is 2-4 against the spread and 4-3 overall.

-- The Tigers have 16 giveaways this season, while the Pirates have 18 takeaways .
+- This year, the Tigers have 16 turnovers, two fewer than the Pirates have takeaways (18).

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.